JenColfordNL/QAP2/README.md

 # QAP2
-Made to demonstrate github skills
+Made to demonstrate github skills.
 Using the FizzBuzz Program for this project